anomaly/prestans-docs/source/data_adapters.rst

                 target_rest_instance=musicdb.rest.models.Band
             )

-If you are using AttributeFilters, you should pass the filter along onto the ``adapt_collection`` method which allowing ``adapt_collection`` to skip accessing that property all together, this can significantly reduce read load on like NDB, or even SQLAlchemy if you lazy load relationships:
+If you are using ``AttributeFilters``, you should pass the filter along to the ``adapt_persistent_collection`` method enabling it to skip accessing that property all together.
+This can significantly reduce read stress on backends that support lazy loading properties:

 .. code-block:: python